Next: , Previous: , Up: Prime [Contents][Index]

 You start with level 1 by default.

-To set your level, call prime with '--level X' or '-l X' options, Where X is the level desired, for example:
+To set your level, call prime with the '--level X' or '-l X' option, Where X is the level desired, for example:

 1.2 Which keys are defined for which level?

 Below is a table showing the DOS-like key combinations along with their respective GNU key bindings.
 To the right is the level at which a certain key is defined.
 Each key defined is recognized in higher levels (e.g. level 2 keys are recognized in levels 3-4-5-6).
-Note that in level 6 only GNU keys are defined, no DOS keys will work at this level!.
+Note that in level 6 only GNU keys are defined, no DOS key will work at all at this level!.

 Keybindings: